janaagaard75/skoleglaede-nu-pung/README.md

   - 500/1000/2000
 - Reset button
   - 4000 to start with
-  - No need for a reser QR code
+  - No need for a reset QR code
 - Persist the state when the app is restarted
 - Buttons that look like the ones on Skoleglæde.nu
 - Actual hash check